An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 Some system methods are not concerned with input/output, e.g. some generate random numbers.

-The reason those are system methods is that they have a dependency on variable data that is not passed into them as arguments.
+The reason those are system methods is that they have a dependency on data that is not passed into them as arguments.

 system method